EmilHvitfeldt/smltar/docs/06_ml_regression.md

 #> American Samoa . . . . . | . . . . . . . . . . . . . . . . . .
 ```

-This method is very fast; both the hashing and modulo can be performed independently for each input since neither need information about the full corpus.
+This method is very fast\index{computational speed}; both the hashing and modulo can be performed independently for each input since neither need information about the full corpus.
 Since we are reducing the space, there is a chance that multiple words are hashed to the same value.
 This is called a collision and at first glance, it seems like it would be a big problem for a model.
 However, research finds that using feature hashing has roughly the same accuracy as a simple bag-of-words model and the effect of collisions is quite minor [@Forman2008].